ruiyichee/SUTD-App-Store/README.md

 + Run the following commands on MySQL to create the user
 ```
 CREATE DATABASE SUTDAppstore CHARACTER SET UTF8;
-CREATE USER SUTDAppstoreUser@localhost IDENTIFIED BY 'password';
+CREATE USER SUTDAppstoreUser2@localhost IDENTIFIED BY 'password';
-GRANT ALL PRIVILEGES ON SUTDAppstore.* TO SUTDAppstoreUser@localhost;
+GRANT ALL PRIVILEGES ON SUTDAppstore.* TO SUTDAppstoreUser2@localhost;
 FLUSH PRIVILEGES;
 ```